 The Film, Television, and Digital Media minor is designed for students who wish to augment their major program of study with a series of courses that promote the study of film, television, and digital media as art forms with social, political, cultural, and economic significance.
 The minor consists of a choice of upper division courses that introduce students to the practice and critical study of film, television and digital media.

 Successful completion of the FTVDM minor will be indicated on the transcript and diploma.

-The Film, Television and Digital Media minor program requires seven courses.
+The Film, Television and Digital Media minor program requires seven courses with a maximum of two courses being lower division (numbered between 1 and 99).
 Each course must be taken for a letter grade, unless the course is offered Passed/Not Passed only.
 An overall GPA 2.0 or better for minor coursework is required.
 At least 20 units must be credited exclusively to the FTVDM minor and not shared with another major or minor program.

 All FTVDM minor courses must be taken in residence at UCLA.
 UCLA summer session is permitted.
+Only courses on the list below will be counted towards the Film Minor.
 Enrollment through UCLA EXTENSION is not allowed and will not be credited toward the FTVDM minor.
 Film and television courses taken at other institutions cannot be applied toward the minor.